 The mortgage loan originator rules, part of the Truth in Lending Act’s Regulation Z, protect homebuyers from anti-competitive practices, like double-dealing or steering activities, that lead consumers into more expensive loans.

-The Consumer Financial Protection Bureau is requesting the public’s input on the economic impact of the mortgage loan originator rules on small mortgage companies.
+The Consumer Financial Protection Bureau is on the economic impact of the mortgage loan originator rules on small mortgage companies.
 We may use the feedback we receive to inform potential changes to the rules.
 We regularly conduct 10-year reviews of rules that have, or will have, a significant economic impact on small businesses.
 The mortgage loan originator rules are due for this standard review process.

 Mortgage loan originator rules